Promact/md2/src/lib/toast/README.md

 ### Examples
-A Toast would have the following script.
+A toast would have the following script.
 ```ts

 import {Md2Toast} from 'md2/toast/toast';